tam17aki/music-esprit-python/README.md

 -   `analyzers/`:
     A package containing the core implementations of the signal processing algorithms, structured as a class hierarchy.
     -   `base.py`: Defines `AnalyzerBase`, the top-level abstract base class for all parametric estimation methods.
 It contains the common logic for the analysis workflow, such as the `fit` method template, subsequent amplitude/phase estimation, and result properties.
+    -   `models.py`: Defines `TypedDict` models (e.g., `AnalyzerParams`) used for structuring and type-hinting the dictionaries of hyperparameters passed to and returned by the analyzers.
     -   `music/`: A sub-package dedicated to the MUSIC algorithm and its variants.
         -   `base.py`: Defines `MusicAnalyzerBase`, an intermediate abstract class for all MUSIC variants.
 It inherits from `AnalyzerBase` and adds MUSIC-specific logic, like the estimation of the noise subspace.
         -   `spectral.py`: Implements `SpectralMusicAnalyzer` (inheriting from `MusicAnalyzerBase`), which estimates frequencies via spectral peak-picking.